davemacdo/vuepress-curriculum/docs/comp-1/unit-2/motive-practice-1.md

 	- If you write on paper, you can scan your work on a smartphone and submit a PDF.

 Come to class prepared to dissect and analyze your motives.
 Think about what makes each one distinctive and how you could transform it.

+## Rubric

+- 5: Four motives were presented clearly and met the minimum requirements.
+The motives were distinct and recognizable.
+- 4: Four motives were presented clearly and met the minimum requirements.
+One or more motives lacked musical clarity.
+- 2: Motives were presented, but fewer than four met the assignment guidelines.
+The writing was unclear or difficult to understand.
+- 0: No motives were presented that met the assignment guidelines.
+The submitted document was difficult to understand.